 - Some elements of impact measurement and valuation are relatively straightforward.
 All methods in the literature take a similar approach. - Other elements require choices to be made, when no clear "right" or "wrong" option exists.
-In these cases, the IWAF gives guidance on how to move forward in a way that we believe is the most correct and consistent. - These choices are captured in principles that relate to the topics and challenges of impact assessments and enable organisations to manage their impact.
+In these cases, the IWAF gives guidance on how to move forward in a way that is the most appropriate for the organization in question and in a way that maximises positive impacts. - These choices are captured in "principles" relating to the topics and challenges of impact assessments and enabling organisations to manage their impact.